Belly (film): Plot

-Tommy calls Sincere and asks him to come meet him at a diner in Harlem.
-They have not seen each other in a long time.
+Tommy calls Sincere and asks him to come meet him at a diner in Harlem as they haven't seen each other in a long time.
 Comparing notes, they acknowledge that they have both changed.
-Tommy has been positively influenced by the movement he has infiltrated Black Muslim and Rev. Savior and Sincere has similarly decided to change his life in a positive direction, telling Tommy of his plans focus on his family and move to Africa.
+Tommy has been positively influenced by the Christian movement he has infiltrated and Rev. Savior, and Sincere has similarly decided to change his life in a positive direction, telling Tommy of his plans focus on his family and move to Africa.
 They marvel at how far they have come and how their paths have changed.

 While Sincere talks to his barber outside a barbershop, Black arrives and shoots Sincere in the leg as revenge for his earlier humiliation.
 Sincere and his barber kill Black and his accomplice in self-defense before fleeing the scene.
 On New Year's Eve, a conflicted Tommy confronts Rev. Saviour before his scheduled speech and points his gun at him.
 Saviour convinces Tommy not to go through with his mission, even though this will put his life at risk.
 A tearful Tommy agrees, and the two men embrace.

-Shameek breaks into one of Tommy's homes where Keisha is living, in the hopes of finding Tommy there.
-He interrogates and assaults Keisha, who manages to turn the tables and get a hold of Shameek's gun, shooting him in the face.
+Shameek breaks into one of Tommy's homes where Kisha is living, in the hopes of finding Tommy there.
+He interrogates and assaults Kisha, who manages to turn the tables and get a hold of Shameek's gun, shooting him in the face.
 In a voiceover, Sincere says he is now in Africa with his family, reflects on recent events and is happy to start a new life.

 Cast

 Production

 While filming Belly, the production was mired by frequent clashes between Williams and the producers, budget constraints, and cast members showing up drunk, high, or late.
 Much of the $3 million budget was used up on the film's opening scene, which was filmed in the former Tunnel nightclub in New York City.
 The film's costume designer, June Ambrose, recalled that Williams wanted the film's "shiny look" to "forecast what the hip-hop genre's gonna look like in the millennium."
 Williams revealed that Jay-Z was considered for the film's title role.
+The film's casting director was Winsome Sinclair, who died in August 2024.

-Release and controversy of the film
+Release

 When Belly was released in the United States in November 1998, some critics condemned it for its demeaning depictions of young Black or African American men.
 Furthermore, the Magic Johnson Theatres, a film theater chain then owned by the former basketball player Magic Johnson, banned the film from being shown on its screens due to "negative and violent depictions of African Americans."